Flevy Management Insights Case Study

 Moreover, integrating disparate data sources is a key challenge.
 According to a report by Gartner, through 2025, 80% of organizations seeking to scale digital business will fail because they do not take a modern approach to data and analytics governance.
 The organization must ensure that data from various grid sensors is harmonized and made accessible for analysis.
 This may involve adopting new technologies such as IoT platforms that can provide real-time data streams and support the integration of machine learning models into the energy grid management systems.

-To improve the effectiveness of implementation, we can leverage best practice documents in Data Science.
-These resources below were developed by management consulting firms and Data Science subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Data Science templates below that were developed by management consulting firms and Data Science subject matter experts.

 Ensuring Model Accuracy and Reliability